plandes/util/doc/config.md

 * Any string of numbers (i.e. `5839202`) as an integer
 * A string of numbers with a single decimal point (i.e. `3.123`) as a float.
 * Either `True` or `False` parsed as a boolean.
+* A string starting with `str:` parsed as a string.
+This is a way to *quote* a string.
+* A string starting with `list:` or `tuple:` parsed as a comma delimited string with optional space around each element.
 * A string starting with `path:` parsed as a [pathlib.Path] instance.
 * A string starting with `resource:` parsed as `path:`, but points to a resource path either locally, or from a `setuptools` installed package (see